-There may be some situations where you might not want to purchase standard car insurance.
+There may be some situations where you might not want standard auto insurance.
 But how does this work if the state requires drivers to buy a minimum amount of coverage?
-Well, you’d have to prove to the State of Texas that you can handle paying for any damages that occur in an accident.
+Does Texas allow drivers to self-insure?
+Well, you’d have to prove to the state that you can handle paying for any damages that occur in an accident.

-State law allows drivers options for satisfying the state’s financial responsibility requirement without insurance.
+State law allows drivers options for satisfying the state’s financial responsibility requirement without paying a premium.
 To do this, you must submit proof of financial responsibility (FR) to the state.
 This usually comes in the form of surety bonds or a deposit you make with the state:

 Texas drivers can file a bond with the state that proves FR.
 You can do this in the same amounts and under the same circumstances required for a vehicle motor insurance policy.

 You can also deposit $55,000 in cash or securities with the state comptroller.
 Another option is to deposit $55,000 in cash or a cashier’s check with the county judge.